-- The most common form of ocular allergy is allergic conjunctivitis (Bielory et al 2012).
+- The most common form of ocular allergy is allergic conjunctivitis (Bielory et al 2012, Hamrah and Dana 2020).
 Ophthalmic mast cell stabilizers and antihistamines are FDA-approved for the management of signs and symptoms associated with allergic conjunctivitis.
 The ophthalmic mast cell stabilizers cromolyn and lodoxamide are the only agents in this class that are FDA-approved for the treatment of vernal conjunctivitis. - Few distinguishing characteristics exist among the available ophthalmic antihistamines, but alcaftadine and olopatadine 0.2% and 0.7% may be administered once daily, while the remaining ophthalmic antihistamines are administered 2 to 4 times daily.
-In addition, ophthalmic alcaftadine is classified as pregnancy category B; other agents in this class are pregnancy category C or are unclassified (Micromedex 2.0 2020).
-Currently, ophthalmic formulations of azelastine, epinastine, ketotifen, and olopatadine are available generically.
+Currently, ophthalmic formulations of azelastine, bepotastine, epinastine, ketotifen, and olopatadine are available generically.
 Ophthalmic formulations of ketotifen and olopatadine are also available in OTC formulations.
 Due to the ophthalmic administration of these agents, relatively few adverse effects have been reported; the most common adverse reactions are ocular burning and stinging and headache. - Regarding the ophthalmic mast cell stabilizers, all are approved for use in children (> 2 to 4 years of age depending on the product).
 The most common adverse effects of these agents are ocular burning, stinging, and headache.
 The administration schedule of these ophthalmic products ranges from twice daily to 6 times daily.
 Ophthalmic cromolyn is the only mast cell stabilizer currently available as a generic formulation. - The AAO conjunctivitis guideline does not recommend one specific ophthalmic antihistamine or mast cell stabilizer over another (AAO 2018).
 There are limited head-to-head trials comparing the agents in these classes to each other.
 While a few studies reported some differences, the overall clinical significance of these differences is not known since many trials were conducted using single doses of study medication (conjunctival allergen challenge model), in a small number of patients, and/or with comparisons to products that are no longer commercially available.